cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 1. ...

 ## [Stop Procrastination!](#stop-procrastination)
 Do you sometimes feel like you voluntarily delay an intended course of action despite expecting to be worse off for the delay?
 That is the definition of [procrastination](https://en.wikipedia.org/wiki/Procrastination).
 Estimations are that more than 90% of the people procrastinate.
-To overcome procrastination there are some counter measures listed in the Wikipedia:
+To overcome procrastination there are some counter measures:

 * Be aware of habits and thoughts that lead to procrastinating.
 * Seek help for self-defeating problems such as fear, anxiety, difficulty in concentrating, poor time management, indecisiveness, and perfectionism.